vuetifyjs/vuetify/packages/docs/src/pages/en/components/date-pickers.md

 <example file="v-date-picker/guide-locale" />

-If you need to customize the date formatting, you can provide a `formats` object to the date options.
-The keys are the formats documented [here](/features/dates/#format-options), and the value can be either a [DateTimeFormatOptions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat#using_options) object, or a method that should return a string.
+To customize date formatting, provide a `formats` object to the date options.
+The keys align with the formats documented [here](/features/dates/#format-options).
+The value can be either a `[DateTimeFormatOptions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat#using_options)` object or a method that returns a string.

 ::: warning

-Keep in mind that this `formats` object is only valid when using the built-in date adapter.
-If you are using any other [date-io](https://github.com/dmtrKovalenko/date-io) adapter then you will need to follow that library's formatting documentation.
+Keep in mind that the `formats` object is only valid when using the **built-in** date adapter.
+When using any other [date-io](https://github.com/dmtrKovalenko/date-io) adapter, make sure to follow that library's formatting documentation.

 :::